Alipiosss/ml-tiktok-content-moderation/README.md

 - Extend the model with text-based features (e.g., sentiment, source verification).
 - Conduct regular bias and fairness audits.

+## 🛡️ License

+This project is for educational purposes under the guidelines of the Google Advanced Data Analytics Certificate.
+No commercial use intended.

 ## 👩‍💻 Author